hassaanbinaslam/myblog_fastai_archived/_posts/2022-05-14-aws-ml-cert-notes.md

 <h1 id="Courses">Courses<a class="anchor-link" href="#Courses"> </a></h1><h2 id="Exam-Readiness:-AWS-Certified-Machine-Learning---Specialty">Exam Readiness: AWS Certified Machine Learning - Specialty<a class="anchor-link" href="#Exam-Readiness:-AWS-Certified-Machine-Learning---Specialty"> </a></h2><p><a href="https://explore.skillbuilder.aws/learn/course/27/play/54/exam-readiness-aws-certified-machine-learning-specialty">https://explore.skillbuilder.aws/learn/course/27/play/54/exam-readiness-aws-certified-machine-learning-specialty</a></p>
 <p>This is overall a very good short course that can help you identify your strengths and weaknesses in each exam domain so you know where to focus when studying for the exam.</p>
 <h2 id="ACloudGuru-AWS-Certified-Machine-Learning---Specialty-2020">ACloudGuru AWS Certified Machine Learning - Specialty 2020<a class="anchor-link" href="#ACloudGuru-AWS-Certified-Machine-Learning---Specialty-2020"> </a></h2><p><a href="https://acloudguru.com/course/aws-certified-machine-learning-specialty">https://acloudguru.com/course/aws-certified-machine-learning-specialty</a></p>
-<p>This is a good detailed course on the topics covered in the exam.
-But this course lacks on "Modeling" domain and hands on labs.
-Beside taking this course you should have a good knowledge and working experience in data science and machine learning domain.
-I already have AI/ML backgorund so it was not a issue for me.
-Some people have recommended to take <a href="https://www.udemy.com/course/data-science-and-machine-learning-with-python-hands-on/">Machine Learning, Data Science and Deep Learning with Python</a> from Frank Kane on Udemy if you don't have ML backgound but I am not sure about it's worth.</p>
+<p>This is a detailed course on the topics covered in the exam.
+But this course lacks on "Modeling" domain and hands-on labs.
+Besides taking this course you should have a good knowledge and working experience in data science and machine learning domain.
+I already have AI/ML background so it was not an issue for me.
+Some people have recommended taking <a href="https://www.udemy.com/course/data-science-and-machine-learning-with-python-hands-on/">Machine Learning, Data Science and Deep Learning with Python</a> from Frank Kane on Udemy if you don't have an ML background but I am not sure about it's worth.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="Practice-Projects">Practice Projects<a class="anchor-link" href="#Practice-Projects"> </a></h1><p>Beside preparing for the exam you should definity do some projects to build a good hands-on knowledge.
+<h1 id="Practice-Projects">Practice Projects<a class="anchor-link" href="#Practice-Projects"> </a></h1><p>Besides preparing for the exam you should do some projects to build good hands-on knowledge.
 For this you can use How-To Guides from AWS Getting Started Resource Center (<a href="https://aws.amazon.com/getting-started/hands-on/?awsf.getting-started-category=category%23machine-learning&amp;awsf.getting-started-content-type=content-type%23hands-on&amp;getting-started-all.sort-by=item.additionalFields.sortOrder&amp;getting-started-all.sort-order=asc&amp;awsf.getting-started-level=level%23200%7Clevel%23300">Link Here</a>).
 Some of my favorite projects are</p>
 <ul>
 <li><a href="https://aws.amazon.com/getting-started/hands-on/build-train-deploy-monitor-machine-learning-model-sagemaker-studio/">Build, train, deploy, and monitor a machine learning model with Amazon SageMaker Studio</a></li>
 <li><a href="https://aws.amazon.com/getting-started/hands-on/managed-spot-training-sagemaker/">Optimizing and Scaling Machine Learning Training with Managed Spot Training for Amazon SageMaker</a></li>